linuxforphp/filebrowser/docs/configuration/router.md

 ## Controllers

-Since FileGator is using an awesome dependency injection [container](https://github.com/PHP-DI/PHP-DI) you can type-hint dependencies directly in your controllers.
+Since FileBrowser is using an awesome dependency injection [container](https://github.com/PHP-DI/PHP-DI) you can type-hint dependencies directly in your controllers.

 You can also mix route parameters and dependencies in any order like in this example: